Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - No Biological Sex: Being an inanimate object.
 Lilo treats the doll as female.

 - Security Blanket: Lilo tends to hold onto "her" for comfort whenever she's unhappy.

-- Series Mascot: Looks to be sharing this status with protagonist Stitch in The New '10s thanks to all the merchandise "she" has been getting.
+- Series Mascot: Looks to be sharing this status with protagonist Stitch in the years after the original continuity, thanks to all the merchandise "she" has been getting.

 - The Speechless: "She" is a non-sentient inanimate doll, after all.

-- Voodoo Doll: Actually plays this role for Lilo in the PlayStation and Windows game, Lilo & Stitch: Trouble in Paradise.
+- Voodoo Doll: Actually plays this role for Lilo in Lilo & Stitch: Trouble in Paradise.
 Lilo pulls "her" out to defeat enemies in the game.